SimulationEverywhere/Crazyfly/README.md

 ### Compilation and flashing into the quadcopter

-If needed
+If needed:
 ```bash
 make clean
 ```

-Compile with
+Compile with:
 ```bash
 make
 ```

+Connect the Crazyradio.
-Connect the Crazyradio and set the quadcopter in bootloader mode.
+Set the quadcopter in bootloader mode.
-Flash binaries with
+Flash binaries with:
 ```bash
 make cload
 ```